FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 Would you agree with that assessment from Director Cheadle?

-Well, let me let me try it this way.
+Well, let me try it this way.

-I forgot the exact phrasing, and that was based on seeing him with this range finder, uh no observation of a weapon, but there was something odd and off about them that caught local law enforcement's attention.
+I forgot the exact phrasing, and that was based on seeing him with this range finder, no observation of a weapon, but there was something odd and off about them that caught local law enforcement's attention.

 So that's the first moment.

-And so you know, terminology.
+And so, you know, terminology.

 So that right there, now we know that the cops that tried to intervene and got the gun pointed at them and stopped literally like seconds or maybe a minute or two before the shots were shot at Trump.